Vinay Bharadwaj: Film career

 Vinay Bharadwaj got into the direction in 2017.
-His first short film was on organ donation and he had one of the finest actresses of Karnataka, Sudha Rani, play the lead role.
+His first short film was on organ donation in which Sudha Rani, play the lead role.
 Since then he has directed short films in India and Singapore, created documentaries for The Akshaya Patra Foundation and designer Manish Malhotra, and conceptualized and directed music videos.
-He penned and directed his first Kannada feature film titled “Mundina Nildana”.
-An urban love story set in Bangalore which was released in 2019 and was hugely appreciated by the audience and critics.
-The movie is now streaming on Netflix for the worldwide audience to see.
+He penned and directed his first Kannada feature film titled Mundina Nildana.
+An urban love story set in Bangalore which was released in 2019 and was appreciated by the audience and critics.